-“The guys thought it was funny when we did it in Grottoes…” Em’s voice abruptly faded as she realised she was admitting that this wasn’t an isolated incident.
+“The guys thought it was funny when we did it in Grottoes…” Em’s voice abruptly faded once she realized she admitted that this wasn’t an isolated incident.

 “You actually thought it was funny to torment my youngest niece when you were in Grottoes … even when her mother was dreadfully ill?
-I almost lost … (sniff) my cousin when you kids were in the States. (sniff) Then, if that’s not enough … I find out that I came within a dog’s whisker of also losing my niece (sniff) … all because of what you and Maddy thought was FUNNY … and now seeing that you didn’t get the job done right … you just decided to give it another go…”
+I almost lost … (sniff) my cousin when you kids were in the States. (sniff) Then, if that’s not enough … I recently learn that I also came within a dog’s whisker of losing my niece (sniff) … all because of what you and Maddy thought was FUNNY … and now seeing that you didn’t get the job done right … you just decided to give it another go…”

-Em now realised the impact of the damage she caused and was in tears as she started to speak, “I …I’m sor … s…”
+Em now realized the impact of the damage she caused and was in tears as she started to speak, “I …I’m sor … s…”

 Carol angrily cut her off.

 “There is no way (sniff) that you can even begin to apologize for what you’ve done … so don’t insult me by trying!”
 Em hung her head and burst into loud sobs.